^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Cervical cancer (cervical cancer) is the most common problem, compared with other female diseases.
-Every year, according to WHO, 500,000 women diagnosed with malignant tumors of CMM.
-For the first time, the early stage of cervical cancer is often accidentally detected at a gynecologist's appointment, to which women usually treat other symptoms not associated with this pathology.
+Cervical cancer (CC) is the most common problem compared to other female diseases.
+Every year, according to WHO, 500 thousand women are diagnosed with malignant neoplasms of the cervix.
+The early stage of cervical cancer is often accidentally detected at a gynecologist's appointment, to which women usually turn with other symptoms not associated with this pathology.

-The most influential factor for the formation of cervical cancer is officially recognized as infection with the human papillomavirus.
-There are a very large number of them, but only some of them are considered to be oncogenic.
-The most dangerous types 16 and 18 are HPV, intermediate risk is recognized for types 33, 35 and 39, minimal - at 6 and 11.
+The most influential factor for the development of cervical cancer is officially recognized as infection with the human papilloma virus.
+There are a great many of them, but only some of them are considered oncogenic.
+The most dangerous HPV types are 16 and 18, intermediate risk is recognized for types 33, 35 and 39, and minimal risk is recognized for types 6 and 11.

-• beginning of sexual activity up to 16 years;
+• beginning of sexual activity before the age of 16;

-• Sexual life with a large number of partners (more than 3 per year) or a male partner;
+• sexual life with a large number of partners (more than 3 per year) or such a male partner;

 • long-term hormonal contraception;